ClickandPledge/WordPress-GravityForms/README.md

 # WordPress-GravityForms
-Integration of WordPress for WooCommerce with the Click & Pledge Payment Processing API & Salesforce CRM
+Integration of WordPress for GravityForms with the Click & Pledge Payment Processing API & Salesforce CRM

 Plugin now available from https://wordpress.org/plugins/gravity-forms-click-pledge/